The Mass Deaths in Spain Aren’t Just a Natural Disaster

 Premier Carlos Mazón, of the right-wing Partido Popular, also waited until 8:30 p.m. to formally request the assistance of the national Military Emergency Unit and resisted calling a state of emergency as it would have meant handing over authority to the central government in Madrid, headed by Pedro Sánchez’s broad-left coalition.
 He also tweeted at noon Tuesday that the worst of the storm would have passed by 6 p.m.

 In part, this reflected his administration’s broader laissez faire approach to climate change, with his coalition government agreement with the far-right Vox in 2023 including the elimination of the recently set up Valencian Emergency Response Unit.
-As journalist Antonio Maestre wrote on Wednesday, that one of Mazón’s first executive actions was to abolish that unit “conveys the message that nothing is wrong, that the climate crisis will not affect us and that there is no need to worry about what that paradigm shift entails of the lives of thousands of people.”
+As journalist Antonio Maestre wrote on Wednesday, that one of Mazón’s first executive actions was to abolish that unit “conveys the message that nothing is wrong, that the climate crisis will not affect us and that there is no need to worry about what that paradigm shift entails for the lives of thousands of people.”

 Vox pulled out of Mazón’s administration this summer over the existential threat that unaccompanied migrant children supposedly pose to law and order in Spain.
 Yet in the days leading up to the floods, the online alt-right heaped scorn on the meteorological office’s repeated warnings of expected extreme rainfall.
 Even in the immediate aftermath, Vox officials gave voice to conspiracy theories circulating in social media, which claimed that the current broad-left national government has removed hundreds of dams built under dictator Francisco Franco.